bakie-saker/stremio-addons-list/README.md

 # The Great List of Stremio Addons
+> [!WARNING]
+> This project will soon be no longer maintained.
+Try out the new Stremio Community Addon list here (BETA): [beta.stremio-addons.net](https://beta.stremio-addons.net/)

 > [!NOTE]
 > Due to recent abuse of this repository (malicious addons, spam) by a user called [vancengvn](https://github.com/Vance-ng-vn) we were forced to implement a moderation system.
 New addon submissions now need explicit approval from a contributor to be published - unless you are on the [trusted publishers](./trusted_publishers.json) list.
 Please contact a moderator on Discord or Reddit if your addon hasn't been approved after 7 days.